opensearch-project/project-website/_posts/2023-04-19-Announcing-Data-Prepper-2.2.0.md

 This required logging into your cloud instance or machine to retrieve failed events as well creating a different infrastructure to export them.

 Now, the `opensearch` sink can write documents from failed events directly in to an Amazon S3 dead-letter-queue (DLQ).
-This will help you analyze event failures without having to retrieve them locally.
+This helps you analyze event failures without having to retrieve them locally.
 Furthermore, users that run on a serverless infrastructure can avoid maintaining a persistent fail state on serverless machines.

 ## End-to-end acknowledgements for S3 source